staysail/nova-gobee/Go-Bee.novaextension/README.md

 ## ⚖️ Legal Notices ⚖️

-Go-By&trade; is a trademark of Staysail Systems, Inc.
+Go-Bee&trade; and the Goby mascot are trademarks of Staysail Systems, Inc.

 Copyright &copy; 2022 Staysail Systems, Inc.